epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmIdentityProviderSpec defines the desired state of KeycloakRealmIdentityProvider
+KeycloakRealmIdentityProviderSpec defines the desired state of KeycloakRealmIdentityProvider.

 <table>
     <thead>